-- a. for one year upon the birth or adoption of a child; - b. due to a leave of absence or intermittent leave with a duration of twelve weeks or longer as a result of an ADA or FMLA qualifying event. - 70 71 the approved leave, as approved by the Office of the Provost.
+a. for one year upon the birth or adoption of a child;

+b. due to a leave of absence or intermittent leave with a duration of twelve weeks or longer as a result of an ADA or FMLA qualifying event.
+No more than two extensions may be granted under this subsection between any clocked review (i.e., between successive PTRs).